dtrelogan/react-formstate/api.md

 </FormObject>
 ```

 FormObjects and FormArrays are essentially property generators.
-For a "formField", the following props are produced:
+For a nested "formField", the following props are added:

 - label: the label might be modified by a labelPrefix (see below)
 - fieldState: a [FieldState](#FieldState) contains various props useful to an input component